Radware/CloudWAF-command-line-tool/README.md

          -----END RSA PRIVATE KEY-----
         passphrase: test

-Please note that the "certificate.yaml" file can either be created manually or be generated using the following command: python cwafctl.py utils generate_yaml_cert_file certificate.pem key.pem certchain.pem test where certificate.pem is the file containing the public key where key.pem is the file containing the private key where certchain.pem is the file containing the certificate chain where test is the passphrase that was used to encrypt the certificate
+Please note that the "certificate.yaml" file can either be created manually or be generated using the following command:<br><br>
+**python cwafctl.py utils generate_yaml_cert_file certificate.pem key.pem certchain.pem test**<br><br>
+    where certificate.pem is the file containing the public key<br>
+    where key.pem is the file containing the private key<br>
+    where certchain.pem is the file containing the certificate chain<br>
+    where test is the passphrase that was used to encrypt the certificate<br>

 **To deploy the certificate:**